 Dear Laurel,

 We recently moved to a 60s center hall colonial.
 And, yes, the previous owners had granny decor taste.
 Lots of ditzy flowers and ruffles and stained oak.
-Incidentally, I laughed so hard when I read that post, I think I fractured a rib.
-No worries, it was probably just a little gas.

-You must have better things to do than listen to my whining.
-It’s just that we’re house poor and have 21 windows that are covered in paper shades.
+Oh, Laurel, we’re house poor and have 21 windows that are covered in paper shades.

 So, I looked at some of your ultimate window treatment guide.
-And, from what I can ascertain, it would be thousands of dollars not including installation.
+And, from what I can ascertain, it would be thousands of dollars, not including installation.
 Uh, like tens of thousands.
 I asked a friend who has a gorgeous, professionally decorated home.
 And yep.
 That’s what it is.

 We just don’t have that kind of money to spend.

-Well, anyway, the absolute most we can afford right now for all 21 windows is $5,000.
+The absolute most we can afford right now for all 21 windows is $5,000.

-We need budget window treatments but with a custom look.
+We need budget window treatments, but with a custom look.
 Am I asking for the impossible?

 Best,